World-Disaster-Center/micheal-v2/README.md

-# ticketing
+# Micheal App v2

-In this project i used a Microservice based architecture to implement different functionality of this project
+a Microservice based architecture to implement different functionality of this project